 Step 2-3 – Once your pan is removed from the heat, add 1 cup of dried chamomile to your water and get it thoroughly wet in the water.

-Unfortunately I didn’t have a large enough sieve and the one I had had lost it’s handle… so I rigged up something instead.
+Unfortunately, I didn’t have a large enough sieve, and the one I had lost its handle, so I rigged up something instead.
 Don’t laugh!
 Just do what you need to with what you have!
 No one cares, as long as it works.

 Put In Bath

 Step 7 – So now that your herbs are strained out of your tea, you can compost them and you’re all set to add your chamomile tea to your bath.
-Just pour this hot water strait into your kiddos bath water and mix it really well.
+Just pour this hot water straight into your kiddo’s bathwater and mix it really well.

 That’s it!
-Let your kid play and wash their body and hair off with this awesome addition to their bath.
+Let your kids play and wash their body and hair off with this awesome addition to their bath.
 If you want to go the extra mile, you can even add in 3-5 drops of chamomile essential oil into an ounce of sweet almond oil and add that to their bathwater as well.
 (Be careful though, it will make the tub… and them… a bit slippery, but it’s SO good for their skin!)